 Hard-Drinking Party Girl: She doesn't normally drink, but when she does, it's to great excess.
 She handles her liquor well, however.

 Hate at First Sight: She hates Arcueid and Ciel immediately.
+And her true brother SHIKI, since they were young.
 For Arcueid it seems to be pure clinginess and having really incompatible personalities while with Ciel it's that plus Ciel being a member of an organization that kills non humans like herself if they become dangerous.
-Ciel reciprocates while it's hard to tell what Arcueid is thinking.
+While when it comes to SHIKI, she disliked his Troubling Unchildlike Behaviour and the fact that he tried to kill Shiki didn't help.
+Ciel reciprocates and SHIKI is completely oblivious or simply does not care about it. while it's hard to tell what Arcueid is thinking.
 At first she seems oblivious to being hated, but in later works her treatment of Akiha descends into what can be described only as trolling.

 I Know Karate: She apparently picked up a few moves from her friend Tsukihime Souka, as demonstrated in the climax to the side story "A Story For The Evening."